 Dr. Jones studies the linkages between residence and health.
 He also explores racial variation in both residence and health as a unique contribution to science.
 Although he focuses on health and well-being across various stages of the life course, he relies on sociological theories to understand how place and race affect health and illness.
 As a methodologist and statistician, Dr. Jones utilizes population data collected at various levels to demonstrate variation in how space is related to health.

-To learn more about his research, check one of these websites:
+To learn more about his research, refer to Dr. Jones's Google Scholar page:

 Socio-behavioral mechanisms of health inequities